 - Protected person – A foreign national on whom refugee protection is conferred (protected person) under section 95 of the Immigration and Refugee Protection Act (Canada) at the time of the purchase or acquisition.

-Both of these parties will be able to help you determine your exemption eligibility and direct you on how to prepare the appropriate documentation of your statue.
+These professionals or entities will be able to help you determine your exemption eligibility and direct you on how to prepare the appropriate documentation of your statue.

 This tax does not backdate to sales that happened before April 21, 2017.
 If the sale happened before the legislation was introduced around this time, you do not have to pay any extra tax.
-If the sale occurred right around that time without your knowledge of the tax, you may be able to contact the City for a special exemption.
+If the sale occurred right around that time without your knowledge of the tax, you may be able to contact the city for a special exemption.

-What Properties Are Affected By This Tax?
+What Real Estate is Affected By This Tax?

 - City of Barrie